Kupoman/blendergltf/README.md

 Otherwise, each property is stored in a separate buffer.
 This could give a slight performance improvement to vertex processing, but a lot of importers do not handle interleaved data well.
 It is not recommended to use this setting unless you are looking for importer bugs.
+#### Export Vertex Color Alpha
+Export vertex colors with 4 channels instead of 3.
+The fourth channel is always filled with a value of 1.0.
+This option needs to be enabled when exporting for Facebook.

 ### Materials
 #### Disable Material Export